StephenCleary/blog-stephencleary-dotcom/blog/_posts/2015-03-03-a-tour-of-task-part-9-delegate-tasks.md

 Task<TResult> StartNew<TResult>(Func<TResult>, CancellationToken, TaskCreationOptions, TaskScheduler);
 {% endhighlight %}

-`StartNew` can take a delegate without a return value (`Action`) or with a return value (`Task<TResult>`), and returns an appropriate task type based on whether the delegate returns a value.
+`StartNew` can take a delegate without a return value (`Action`) or with a return value (`Func<TResult>`), and returns an appropriate task type based on whether the delegate returns a value.
 Note that neither of these delegate types are [`async`-aware delegates]({% post_url 2014-02-20-synchronous-and-asynchronous-delegate %}); this causes complications when developers try to use `StartNew` to start an asynchronous task.

 <div class="alert alert-danger" markdown="1">
 <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>